lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 --->

 # Outline of this thesis.
+__Chapter \ref{general_intro}__ (\nameref{general_intro} on page \pageref{general_intro}) is the current chapter.
+I attempted to take a broader vantage point and less jargon than the remaining chapters.
+A lesser-than-formal tone hopefully made this chapter more fun to read to the broader scientific audience interested in my work.

 __Chapter \ref{foul_play}__ (\nameref{foul_play} on page \pageref{foul_play}) details the initial discovery of prokaryotic DNA sequences in the _A. filiculoides_ genome assembly and includes the work that inspired this PhD project.
 We identify near complete bacterial genomes in whole contigs of this assembly and study these further.